Miklós Horthy: Early life and naval career

-Miklós Horthy de Nagybánya was born at Kenderes to an untitled lower nobility, descended from István Horti, ennobled by King Ferdinand II in 1635.
+Miklós Horthy de Nagybánya was born at Kenderes, to an untitled noble family; his ancestor István Horti had been ennobled by King Ferdinand II in 1635.
 His father, István Horthy de Nagybánya, was a member of the House of Magnates, the upper chamber of the Diet of Hungary, and lord of a 610 ha estate.
 He married Hungarian noblewoman Paula Halassy de Dévaványa in 1857.
-Miklós was the fourth of their eight children raised as Protestants.
+Miklós was the fourth of their eight children, who were raised as Protestants in the Reformed Church of Hungary.

-Horthy entered the Austro-Hungarian Imperial and Royal Naval Academy (k.u.k.
-Marine-Akademie) at Fiume (now Rijeka, Croatia) at age 14.
+Aged 14, Horthy joined the Austro-Hungarian Navy, as a cadet at the Imperial and Royal Naval Academy in Fiume.
 Because the official language of the naval academy was German, Horthy spoke Hungarian with a slight, but noticeable, Austro-German accent for the rest of his life.
 He also spoke Italian, Croatian, English, and French.

-As a young man, Horthy traveled around the world and served as a diplomat for Austria-Hungary in the Ottoman Empire and other countries.
+As a young man, Horthy traveled around the world and was a diplomat for Austria-Hungary in the Ottoman Empire and other countries.
 Horthy married Magdolna Purgly de Jószáshely in Arad in 1901.
-They had 4 children: Magdolna (1902), Paula (1903), István (1904) and Miklós (1907).
-From 1911 until 1914, he was a naval aide-de-camp to Emperor Franz Joseph I of Austria, for whom he had a great respect.
+They had four children: Magdolna (1902), Paula (1903), István (1904), and Miklós (1907).
+From 1911 until 1914, he was a naval aide-de-camp to Emperor Franz Joseph I of Austria, for whom he had great respect.

-At the beginning of World War I, Horthy was commander of the pre-dreadnought battleship SMS Habsburg.
+At the beginning of World War I, Horthy commanded the pre-dreadnought battleship SMS Habsburg.
 In 1915, he earned a reputation for boldness while commanding the new light cruiser SMS Novara.
 He planned the 1917 attack on the Otranto Barrage, which resulted in the Battle of the Strait of Otranto, the largest naval engagement of the war in the Adriatic Sea.
-A consolidated British, French and Italian fleet met the Austro-Hungarian force.
-Despite the numerical superiority of the Allied fleet, the Austrian force emerged from the battle victorious.
-The Austrian fleet remained relatively unscathed, however, Horthy was wounded.
+A consolidated British, French, and Italian fleet met the Austro-Hungarian force.
+Despite the numerical superiority of the Allied fleet, the Austrian force emerged victorious from the battle.
+The Austrian fleet remained relatively unscathed; however, Horthy was wounded.
 After the Cattaro mutiny of February 1918, Emperor Charles I of Austria selected Horthy over many more senior commanders as the new Commander-in-Chief of the Imperial Fleet in March 1918.
 In June, Horthy planned another attack on Otranto, and in a departure from the cautious strategy of his predecessors, he committed the empire's battleships to the mission.
 While sailing through the night, the dreadnought SMS Szent István met Italian MAS torpedo boats and was sunk, causing Horthy to abort the mission.
 He managed to preserve the rest of the empire's fleet until he was ordered by Emperor Charles to surrender it to the new State of Slovenes, Croats and Serbs (the predecessor of Yugoslavia) on 31 October.

-The end of the war saw Hungary turned into a landlocked nation, and with that, the new government had little need for Horthy's naval expertise.
+The end of the war saw Hungary turn into a landlocked nation, and with that, the new government had little need for Horthy's naval expertise.
 He retired with his family to his private estate at Kenderes.